danielyaba/gke-private-tunneller/README.md

   --internal-ip
 ```

-Now let's create a tunnel to the bastion host using IAP
+2. Create a tunnel to the bastion host using IAP
 ```
 gcloud compute ssh <BASTION_HOST_NAME> \
   --project <BASTION_HOST_PROJECT> \